PopBiolGen/PBG_website/_opportunities/PhD1.md

 - Honours or Masters by research
 - A background or keen interest in ecology, evolution, genetics, statistics, or related discipline.

+Applications are open now and will close on the 8th September.

 {% assign spv=page.supervisors[0] %}
 Email your CV, academic transcript, and cover letter to <a href="mailto:{{site.data.authors[spv].email}}">{{spv}}</a>.